ni/install-systemlink-enterprise/guide/secrets/secrets.md

 The "oidc-secret" identifies SystemLink Enterprise with your OpenID Connect authentication provider.
 Refer to the [Configure Authentication for SystemLink Enterprise](../configuration/configure-authentication.md) document for more information on setting up OpenID Connect.
 This secret has the following fields:

-- `clientId`: OpenID connect client ID.
+- `clientId`: OpenID Connect client ID.
 - `clientSecret`: The secret corresponding to `clientId`.
 - `jwks`: A JSON web key set.
 If none is required, set to an empty string value.